computational-cell-analytics/computational-cell-analytics/bioimage-cpp-migration.md

-Claude & I recently developed [bioimage-cpp](https://github.com/computational-cell-analytics/bioimage-cpp) that bundles efficient image analysis functionality for segmentation and othe rtasks in a single C++ library with light weight python bindings.
+Claude & I recently developed [bioimage-cpp](https://github.com/computational-cell-analytics/bioimage-cpp) that bundles efficient image analysis functionality for segmentation and other tasks in a single C++ library with light weight python bindings.
 It reimplements functionality from the libraries [affogato](https://github.com/constantinpape/affogato), [nifty](https://github.com/DerThorsten/nifty), and [vigra](https://github.com/ukoethe/vigra) that underly many of the (segmentation) algorithms and software used and developed by our group.
 It also reimplements selected functionality from `scipy.ndimage` and `scikit-image`, such as watersheds and distance transforms, to provide more efficient implementations.